 You interact with the data stored in the Archive Storage using the same resources and management interfaces that you use for data stored in Object Storage.
 All Object Storage features are also supported in Archive Storage.

 Use the following Object Storage resources to store and manage Archive Storage data.

 Buckets are logical containers for storing objects.
 A bucket is associated with a single compartment that has policies that determine what actions a user can perform on a bucket and on all the objects in the bucket.

-Once set, you cannot change the storage tier property for a bucket:
+Once set, you cannot change the default storage tier property for a bucket:

-- An existing Object Storage bucket cannot be downgraded to an Archive Storage bucket.
+- An existing Standard tier bucket cannot be changed to an Archive tier bucket.

-- An Archive Storage bucket cannot be upgraded to an Object Storage bucket.
+- An existing Archive tier bucket cannot be changed to a Standard tier bucket.

-- The minimum retention requirement for Archive Storage is 90 days.
-If you delete objects from Archive Storage before the minimum retention requirements are met, you are charged a deletion penalty.
-The deletion penalty is the prorated cost of storing the data for the full 90 days.
+- The minimum storage retention period for the Archive tier is 90 days.
+If you delete or overwrite objects from the Archive tier before the minimum retention requirements are met, you are charged the prorated cost of storing the data for the full 90 days.

-- While Archive Storage is more cost effective than Object Storage for cold storage, understand that when you restore objects, you are returning those objects to Object Storage.
-You are billed for that storage service class while the objects reside in that tier.
+- When you restore objects, you are returning those objects to the Standard tier for access.
+You are billed for the Standard class tier while the restored objects reside in that tier.